How much does it cost to buy a used car?

 If you already know a mechanic that will service your car, ask him or her which car should you choose to keep the maintenance and repair costs low.

 Among the car brands, Honda and Toyota are usually a safe bet.
-Mazda is making pretty good cars recently too.
+Mazda has been making pretty good cars recently too.
 Compare the insurance quotes, as some cars cost a lot to insure.
 To check the fuel consumption data check FuelEconomy.gov.
 Safercar.gov offers crash test ratings.

 Hopefully, this article can help you find a nice used car.
 Share your experience with us on our Facebook page.
 Happy motoring!